Nazek-Altayeb/kush_magazine/README.md

 # Implementation Plan
 The implementation plan have been written for each [user story](#user-stories) individually, available at the [backlog](https://github.com/users/Nazek-Altayeb/projects/3).
+By clicking on each user story, details of how the feature is implemented will be displayed.

 # Existing Features